cvam29/CV/README.md

 [LinkedIn Profile](https://www.linkedin.com/in/cvam29/)

 ## Summary
-Experienced .NET Developer with 2 years of coding, testing, and debugging.
+Experienced .NET Developer with 2 years of hands-on coding, testing, and debugging expertise.
 Proficient in C#, Python, .NET Core, Blazor, Git, and Azure DevOps.
 Actively seeks growth, stays updated on software development, and is committed to high-quality solutions.

 ## Education
 | Degree               | Course      | College                          | Year of Passing | Grade |